THE LOVE I MUST HATE

 “Uriel!’’

-Her face was lifted backward.
+Her face was lifted backwards.
 She was nose-bleeding, I supposed, and that seemed like a lot of blood judging from her stained sports uniform.

 “Senior Lisa,” she exhaled happily.